JT-60: Short circuit

 On March 9, 2021, a coil energization test was being performed on equilibrium field coil no. 1 (EF1) when the coil current rapidly increased, then suddenly flatlined.
 The reactor was safely shut down over the next few minutes, during which the pressure in the cryostat increased from 10e-3 Pa to 7000 Pa.
 Investigations immediately followed.

 The incident, which came to be known as the "EF1 feeder incident", was found to be caused by a major short circuit resulting from insufficient insulation of the quench detection wire conductor exit.
 The formed arc damaged the shells of EF1, causing a helium leak to the cryostat.

 In total, 90 locations required repairs and machine sensors needed to be rewired.
 However, the intricate JT-60SA was designed and assembled with intense precision, meaning access to the machine was sometimes limited.
 Risks of further delay to plasma operations compounded the issue.

 The JT-60SA team was disappointed with the incident, given how close the machine was to operation, but persevered.
+The Satellite Tokamak Programme Project Committee (STP-PC) reacted by dedicating a meeting to the incident in May same year in which event timelines and root causes were discussed and shared with european teams.
+The incident was expected to push back the program schedule by 15 months.

 Repairs were completed in May 2023 and preparations for operation began.

 Present operations

-JT-60SA achieved first plasma on October 23, 2023, making it the largest operational superconducting tokamak in the world as of 2024.
+JT-60SA achieved first plasma on October 23, 2023, making it the largest operational superconducting tokamak in the world as of 2026.
 The reactor was declared active on December 1, 2023.